-The answer to “how long do ducks live?” will always vary.
-The oldest duck recorded by the Guinness World Records lived to be 49 years.
-There are also reports of other ducks having lived for over 20 years.
+The answer to “How long do ducks live?” will always vary.
+The oldest duck recorded by the Guinness World Records lived to be 49 years old.
+There are also reports of a female mallard duck having lived for over 20 years.

-For the female duck, long life is also affected by how many eggs she lays per season.
+The female duck's long life is also affected by how many eggs she lays per season.
 The more eggs laid, the shorter her lifespan.
 Since daylight exposure will cause a female duck to lay more eggs, duck farmers use artificial lighting to expose the mother duck to about 17 hours of light so that she can live long and produce eggs efficiently.

 The female duck lays between 5 -12 eggs, depending on the amount of daylight it is exposed to.
-The more daylight exposure, the more eggs laid.
-The eggs will hatch within 28 days except for the muscovy duck, which takes 35 days to hatch.
-The female duck builds the nest where she lays her smooth shelled eggs.
+The more daylight exposure, the more duck eggs are laid.
+The eggs will hatch within 28 days, except for the muscovy duck, which takes 35 days to hatch.
+The female duck builds the nest where she lays her smooth, shelled eggs.